Hear Me Now (album)

-Hear Me Now is Secondhand Serenade's third studio album, released on August 3, 2010.
+Hear Me Now is the third studio album by Secondhand Serenade, released on August 3, 2010.
 The album debuted at number 42 on the Billboard 200, two places higher than his 2008 release A Twist in My Story, making it his highest chart debut.

 Background

 The singer-songwriter calls the album a slight departure from his previous releases, both in content and sound.
-"This album, for once, talks about how I'm feeling and how I'm kind of coping and moving on, and good things that are going on with me, bad things, things happening with work -- it's not just limited to relationships.
+"This album, for once, talks about how I'm feeling and how I'm kind of coping and moving on, and good things that are going on with me, bad things, things happening with work – it's not just limited to relationships.
 A lot of it is more like kind of re-examining who I am and if I'm happy with myself".
 In an interview, John Vesely stated that the new record will be more upbeat than his last album, which focused on relationships.